Hiking to the Sun Gate (Intipunku) at Machu Picchu

 What to expect when you arrive at the Sun Gate?

 Once through the Sun Gate from the Inca Trail, you will be greeted with breathtaking views of Machu Picchu.
-The ancient city is spread out before you, and it's hard to believe that something so incredible was built so long ago.
-You can enjoy the Machu Picchu Citadel, Huayna Picchu, the Urubamba Rivers, and the impressive Andes Mountains surrounding the sacred Citadel.
+The ancient city is spread out before you, and it's hard to believe that something incredible was built so long ago.
+Enjoy the Machu Picchu Citadel, Huayna Picchu, the Urubamba Rivers, and the impressive Andes Mountains surrounding the sacred Citadel.

 Tips for enjoying your visit to the Sun Gate